anotherhadi/nixy/README.md

 ## Themes & Colors

 Themes and colors are managed by the `home/themes` folder.
+You can copy the default `nixy.nix` theme and make your own.

 To apply the theme to duckduckgo, follow the instructions in `$HOME/.config/duckduckgo-colorscheme.js`.